 A minimum of 80% of NZCT’s grants are distributed to support amateur sport.
 The balance is distributed among a range of charitable causes in the areas of health, education, arts, culture, heritage and the environment.

-NZCT funds are returned to the areas from which they were raised.
+NZCT funds are generally returned to the areas from which they were raised.
 If there are no NZCT gaming rooms in your local council area, it is unlikely that we will be able to support your application.
 A list of gaming societies that do operate in your area can be found on the Department of Internal Affairs website.

 If you need help submitting an online application, call the NZCT grants team on 0800 44 69 28 between 8am and 5pm on weekdays and we’ll be able to help you through the process.